diabolicvincent-git/quartz/content/Medizin/REBOA.md

 ---
-aliases: Resuscitative Endocascular Balloon Occlusion of the Aorta
+bazinga: Resuscitative Endocascular Balloon Occlusion of the Aorta
 tags: m/m00, f/💤, a/Intervention/Therapie
 ---
 ### Resuscitative Endocascular Balloon Occlusion of the [[Aorta]] / REBOA